 A major factor which determines current and future extent of the burden is identified to be the inequalities arising from socio-economic deprivation.
-The pattern is different in NEL and NL, but very significant in both.
 The case is made that working to address the inequalities is not just a case of working against social injustice.
-There are major consequences for service workload and cost in Districts such as NL and NEL.
+There are major consequences for service workload and cost in North East Lincolnshire.